National Institute of Technology, Srinagar

 National Institute of Technology Srinagar (NIT Srinagar or NITSRI) is a public technical university located in Srinagar, Jammu and Kashmir, India.
-It is one of the 31 National Institutes of Technology (NITs) and as such is directly under the control of the Ministry of Education (MoE).
-It was established in 1960 as one of several Regional Engineering Colleges established as part of the Second Five Year Plan (1956–61) by the Government of India.
-It is governed by the National Institutes of Technology Act, 2007 which has declared it as Institute of National Importance.
+It is one of the 31 National Institutes of Technology (NITs) and, as such, is directly under the control of the Ministry of Education (MoE).
+It was established in 1960 as one of several Regional Engineering Colleges established as part of the Second Five-Year Plan (1956–61) by the Government of India.
+It is governed by the National Institutes of Technology Act, 2007, which has declared it an Institute of National Importance.

-NIT Srinagar admits its undergraduate students through Joint Entrance Examination (Mains), previously AIEEE.
-It has 12 academic departments covering Engineering, Applied Sciences, Humanities and Social Sciences programs.
+NIT Srinagar admits its undergraduate students through the Joint Entrance Examination (Mains), previously AIEEE.
+It has 12 academic departments covering Engineering, Applied Sciences, Humanities, and Social Sciences programs.
 Also, the medium of instruction is English.
+Prof. Binod Kumar Kanuajia is an academic administrator currently serving as the director of the National Institute of Technology Srinagar.
+He is known for his contributions to the field of education, as well as his leadership in advancing the educational and research initiatives at NIT Srinagar.

 History

 NIT Srinagar was established in 1960 as the Regional Engineering College, Srinagar.
-The first Chairman was Wajahat Habibullah IAS (2004-2014)It was one of the first eight Regional Engineering Colleges established by Government of India during the first Five Year Plan.
+The first chairman was Wajahat Habibullah IAS (2004–2014).
+It was one of the first eight Regional Engineering Colleges established by the Government of India during the first Five-Year Plan.
 The institute shifted to its present campus in 1965.
-The Regional Engineering College, Srinagar was upgraded to become the National Institute of Technology, Srinagar in July, 2003.
-In the same year, the institution was granted Deemed University status with the approval of the University Grants Commission, All India Council of Technical Education and the Government of India.
-On 15 August 2007 it became an Institute of National Importance under the NIT Bill passed by the parliament of India.
+The Regional Engineering College, Srinagar, was upgraded to become the National Institute of Technology, Srinagar, in July 2003.
+In the same year, the institution was granted Deemed University status with the approval of the University Grants Commission, All India Council of Technical Education, and the Government of India.
+On 15 August 2007, it became an Institute of National Importance under the NIT Bill passed by the parliament of India.